 While making dietary changes can improve skin health and reduce flareups, there are a range of at-home and professional care options to relieve discomfort associated with eczema and help your skin look and feel better.

-For patients with chronic eczema, Dr. Selkin recommends, “Keep skin moisturized.
-Apply a cream, deep moisturizing lotion, or skin oil at least twice a day, concentrating on the affected areas, but make sure you’re using gentle products made for sensitive skin.”
+For patients with chronic eczema, our providers recommend to keep your skin moisturized.
+Apply a cream, deep moisturizing lotion, or skin oil at least twice a day, concentrating on the affected areas, but make sure you’re using gentle products made for sensitive skin.
 Other at-home care steps include:

 - Don’t scratch – we know it’s hard.
 Use anti-itch creams with at least 1% hydrocortisone on irritated skin.
 You can also take oral allergy medications.
 Some people find relief using ice packs when the itching becomes severe.
 Cover the affected areas, if necessary, to avoid scratching.
 This may be especially beneficial for children.